Fox-ML-infrastructure/FoxML_Core/CLA.md

 integration support

-custom pipeline or model architecture work
+modeling pipeline improvements

+custom feature development

-Support is billed under a separate agreement at Licensor’s standard professional service rates.
+Support is billed under a separate Statement of Work (SOW).

-7. Intellectual Property Ownership
+7. Intellectual Property

 Licensor retains all rights, title, and interest in:

-the Software
+the Software,

-all included modules

-documentation
+documentation,

-updates
+updates and improvements,

-infrastructure design

-any related intellectual property
+architectural design,

+proprietary modules and algorithms.

-Licensee owns its internal derivative works but may not distribute, commercialize, or publish them.
+Licensee owns its internal Derivative Works but may not distribute, publish, or commercialize them.

 8. Confidentiality

-Both parties agree to maintain confidentiality of:
+Licensee must protect:

-source code
+source code,

-proprietary techniques

-internal documentation
+internal architecture,

+proprietary techniques,

-derivative works
+derivative works,

-pricing and terms
+pricing and licensing terms,

-business information
+business information.

-Licensee must implement reasonable technical and administrative controls to protect the Software.
+Both parties agree to reasonable technical and administrative safeguards.

 9. Term & Termination